rudikiaz/queue-notify-client/README.md

   { "id": "your-uuid" }
   ```
 - **Response:**
-  Expects a payload containing an `"encodedID"`, which is then stored locally upon a successful registration.
+  A payload containing an `"encodedID"` is expected.
+This value is then stored locally upon successful registration.

 ### /notify Endpoint

 - **Purpose:**
-  Notifies the backend during file events (or manual testing) with the registered encoded ID and notification retry count.
+  Notifies the backend when file events occur (or during a manual test) using the registered encoded ID and notification retry count.
 - **Request:**
   ```json
   {